CloudWebManage/cwm-worker-deployment-minio/README.md

       # ...
 ```

-For the detailed configuration under `spec`, please refer to
+For the detailed configuration under the `spec`, please refer to the
 [Sample Configuration](https://github.com/iamazeem/cwm-keda-external-scaler#sample-configuration)
 section.